Contributing to BLVM

 • Correctness - Does the code work as intended?

-• Consensus compliance - Does it match Bitcoin Core? (for consensus code)
+• Consensus compliance — Does it match the Orange Paper and observed mainnet behavior? (for consensus code)

 • Test coverage - Are all cases covered?